fancompute/rcwa4d/README.md

 For collaborations and inquiries, please contact beichenglou@stanford.edu.

 Also, feel free to reach out for feature requests.
-This repo is casually but actively maintained.
+This repo is casually but actively maintained : )